 Burnout and no motivation are two different entities, so there are different ways to deal with them.
 Here are some ways to cope with and prevent burnout:

-- Talk to Your Employer.
-Your boss knows that burnout is a common occurrence, and he or she has probably faced this problem before.
+- Talk to your employer: Your boss knows that burnout is a common occurrence, and he or she has probably faced this problem before.
 Talk to your boss and ask for some guidance.
 Your happiness is worth it!
 Some of the things you might bring up during the conversation include shifting parts of your workload to other team members or getting trained to work in other areas of the company so that the tasks you do aren’t overly repetitive.

 If you feel like you’re dealing with a lack of motivation, here are some ways to increase your motivation: